What is Shockwave?

 Over the past several years impressive scientific work has been done that support shockwave as a safe, effective and evidence-informed choice for many chronic soft tissue injuries.

 Areas with thick dense connective tissue or areas where tendons attach to bones are often resistant to other treatments and tend to become not only chronic but very painful and intrusive in your life.
-Some of the common conditions that we have had tremendous success with are:
+Some of the common conditions that we have had success with are:

 • Plantar foot pain (heel pain)